-The construction industry requires a skilled technical and managerial team to deliver new projects and manage existing property portfolios.
-This course gives you the technical skills you need to work as a higher level technician in the construction and property industries and enables you to progress to other higher education programmes.
+This is a three-year course that aims to give you the technical skills needed to work as a higher-level technician within the construction and property industry.
+There are three main pathways: production and management; quantity surveying; and building surveying.
 This programme of study has been developed in conjunction with the University of South Wales.
 It enables learners who do not have the opportunity to study via traditional day-release programmes to further their qualifications by studying for a Foundation Degree in Sustainable Construction and Surveying on an evening only attendance basis or part-time day and evening mode (subject to demand).
 The course offers a range of modules designed to equip industrial practitioners with both the academic knowledge and the practical skills required by professionals and technicians in the construction industry.

 What Will I Learn?

 In year 1 you will gain an understanding of the underlying principles and practice of construction and design for low and medium rise buildings and structures.
 In addition, you will gain experience in the use of CAD software and the financial aspects of the construction industry.

 In year 2 you will extend your knowledge into site practice and commercial projects including building law and an introduction to site surveying.

 In year 3 you will apply your knowledge in the workplace and demonstrate your contribution to a significant project.
 In addition, you will undertake an in-depth research investigation related to the construction industry.

 Learners should be at least 18 years of age and normally possess the one of the following: • A minimum of 1 A level and 3 GCSEs at Grade C or above to include Mathematics and English Language • A BTEC National Certificate/ Diploma/Advanced GNVQ/AVCE in Building Studies (or similar)

 Mature learners without the necessary academic qualifications but with relevant technical experience in the construction industry may be considered, subject to interview